FRRouting/frr/doc/user/ospfd.rst

 .. clicmd:: [no] segment-routing global-block (0-1048575) (0-1048575)

-   Fix the Segment Routing Global Block i.e. the label range used by MPLS to store label in the MPLS FIB.
+   Fix the Segment Routing Global Block i.e. the label range used by MPLS to store label in the MPLS FIB for Prefix SID.

+.. index:: [no] segment-routing local-block (0-1048575) (0-1048575)
+.. clicmd:: [no] segment-routing local-block (0-1048575) (0-1048575)

+   Fix the Segment Routing Local Block i.e. the label range used by MPLS to store label in the MPLS FIB for Adjacency SID.

 .. index:: [no] segment-routing node-msd (1-16)
 .. clicmd:: [no] segment-routing node-msd (1-16)